J. Michael Brewer, CCO, MDP

 - Association of County Commissioners of Georgia (Public Safety Committee; Economic Development Committee; Policy Committee)

-- Sylvan Grove Hospital Board of Directors (12 years as Chairman)
+- Sylvan Grove Hospital Board of Directors (Chairman since 2006)

 - Partners for Smart Growth Board of Directors, a local civic organization that supports smart, sustainable community growth

 - Butts County Tourism Board (4 years as Chairman)

 - Butts County Board of Health

 - Butts County Chamber of Commerce Board of Directors

 Mr. Brewer’s various contributions have been acknowledged through several major awards, including:

 - The Governor’s Public Safety Award for Outstanding Contributions to Public Safety (1998)

 - Daughters of the American Revolution’s Excellence in Community Service Award (2005)